 Author

-Lisa Phu covers justice, education, and culture for the Alaska Beacon.
+Lisa Phu covered justice, education, and culture for Alaska Beacon.
 Previously, she spent eight years as an award-winning journalist, reporting for the Juneau Empire, KTOO Public Media, KSTK, and Wrangell Sentinel.
 She's also been Public Information Officer for the City and Borough of Juneau, lead facilitator for StoryCorps Alaska based in Utqiagvik, and a teacher in Tanzania and Bhutan.
 Originally from New York, Lisa is a first generation Chinese American and a mom of two young daughters.
-She can be contacted at [email protected]
+She can be contacted at [email protected].

 Lawsuit says Alaska statute allowing public funding to go to private schools is unconstitutional